AdobeDocs/experience-manager-65.pt-BR/help/sites-authoring/responsive-layout.md

    ![screen_shot_2018-03-23at085636](assets/screen_shot_2018-03-23at085636.png)

 1. Essa ação destacará a grade inteira e seu conteúdo.
-A barra de ferramentas da ação será exibida e aqui você pode selecionar uma ação, como **Excluir.**
+A barra de ferramentas da ação será exibida, na qual é possível selecionar uma ação, como **Excluir.**

    ![screen_shot_2018-03-23at085724](assets/screen_shot_2018-03-23at085724.png)